-In this constitution:

-a) words in the singular include the plural and vice versa;

-- b) reference to a statute or other law includes regulation and other statutory instruments under it and consolidations, amendments, re-enactments or replacements of any of them. - c) words and phrases which are defined in the Associations Incorporation Reform Act 2012 and which are not specifically defined have the same meanings in this constitution as they do in the Act.
-Model Rules under the Act are expressly displaced by this constitution.
+- 2.3 In this Constitution: - a) words in the singular include the plural and vice versa. - b) reference to a statute or other law includes regulation and other statutory instruments under it and consolidations, amendments, re-enactments or replacements of any of them. - c) words and phrases which are defined in the Act or the Regulation and which are not specifically defined have the same meanings in this Constitution as they do in the Act or the Regulation.

-3. PURPOSES OF THE ASSOCIATION
+3. OBJECTIVES OF THE PARTY

-The purposes of the association are:

-To promote candidates endorsed by the association for election to the Legislative Assembly and/or Legislative Council of the Parliament of Victoria.
+The objectives of LCSA are to lobby for cannabis law reform and to promote candidates endorsed by the Party for election to the Legislative Assembly and/or the Legislative Council of the Parliament of the State of South Australia.